bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 4779 - A conversation such as this is one where it is the desire for truth itself—on the part of both participants—that is truly listening and speaking.
 That’s why it’s engaging, vital, interesting and meaningful.
 That sense of meaning is a signal from the deep, ancient parts of your Being.
 You’re where you should be, with one foot in order, and the other tentatively extended into chaos and the unknown.
 You’re immersed in the Tao, following the great Way of Life.
 There, you’re stable enough to be secure, but flexible enough to transform.
 There, you’re allowing new information to inform you—to permeate your stability, to repair and improve its structure, and expand its domain.
 There the constituent elements of your Being can find their more elegant formation.

+ - loc 4779 - A conversation such as this is one where it is the desire for truth itself—on the part of both participants—that is truly listening and speaking.
+That’s why it’s engaging, vital, interesting and meaningful.
+That sense of meaning is a signal from the deep, ancient parts of your Being.
+You’re where you should be, with one foot in order, and the other tentatively extended into chaos and the unknown.

+ - loc 4779 - A conversation such as this is one where it is the desire for truth itself—on the part of both participants—that is truly listening and speaking.
+That’s why it’s engaging, vital, interesting and meaningful.
+That sense of meaning is a signal from the deep, ancient parts of your Being.
+You’re where you should be, with one foot in order, and the other tentatively extended into chaos and the unknown.
+You’re immersed in the Tao, following the great Way of Life.
+There, you’re stable enough to be secure, but flexible enough to transform.
+There, you’re allowing new information to inform you—to permeate your stability, to repair and improve its structure, and expand its domain.

  - loc 4856 - When we look at the world, we perceive only what is enough for our plans and actions to work and for us to get by.
 What we inhabit, then, is this “enough.”

+ - loc 4857 - our plans and actions to work and for us to get by.
+What we inhabit, then, is this “enough.”

  - loc 4861 - We perceive not them, but their functional utility and, in doing so, we make them sufficiently simple for sufficient understanding.
 It is for this reason that we must be precise in our aim.
 Absent that, we drown in the complexity of the world.

+ - loc 4861 - not as self-evidently separate, bounded, independent objects.
+We perceive not them, but their functional utility and, in doing so, we make them sufficiently simple for sufficient understanding.
+It is for this reason that we must be precise in our aim.
+Absent that, we drown in the complexity of the world.

  - loc 4893 - If we can become not only ourselves, but our families, teams and countries, cooperation comes easily to us, relying on the same deeply innate mechanisms that drive us (and other creatures) to protect our very bodies.

+ - loc 4893 - we can become not only ourselves, but our families, teams and countries, cooperation comes easily to us, relying on the same deeply innate mechanisms that drive us (and other creatures) to protect our very bodies.

+ - loc 4894 - innate mechanisms that drive us (and other creatures) to protect

  - loc 4904 - The hidden complexities of our private cars only intrude on our consciousness when that machinery fails, or when we collide unexpectedly with something (or something with us).
 Even in the case of mere mechanical failure (to say nothing of a serious accident) such intrusion is always felt, at least initially, as anxiety-provoking.
 That’s a consequence of emergent uncertainty.

  - loc 4920 - The limitations of all our perceptions of things and selves manifest themselves when something we can usually depend on in our simplified world breaks down.
 Then the more complex world that was always there, invisible and conveniently ignored, makes its presence known.
 It is then that the walled garden we archetypally inhabit reveals its hidden but ever-present snakes.

  - loc 4965 - How do we prepare for an emergency, when we do not know what has emerged, or from where?

+ - loc 5031 - “It’s OK.
+It’s not worth fighting about.”
+There is little, in a marriage, that is so little that it is not worth fighting about.

  - loc 5032 - There is little, in a marriage, that is so little that it is not worth fighting about.